BrageSte/Climbcast/WALL_ASPECT_FIX_SUMMARY.md

 ## Technical Notes

-### Why Perpendicular Calculation?
+### Why Use Bearing Direction Directly?

-The bearing along the wall base (A→B) is parallel to the ground.
-Climbers climb on the face perpendicular to this.
+The bearing along the wall base (A→B) represents the direction the wall runs/faces.
+This is the wall aspect.
 The algorithm:
 - Computes bearing along wall: 90° (due East)
-- Perpendiculars: 0° (North) and 180° (South)
+- This IS the wall aspect: The wall runs East
-- Selects the perpendicular pointing toward climbing area
+- No perpendicular calculation needed

 ### Circular Averaging for Angles